 - Drop chin to chest and hold for 10 sec. - Look as far as you can over your right shoulder and hold for 10 sec.
 Repeat on left shoulder. - Drop your right ear to right shoulder and hold for 10 sec.
 Repeat on left shoulder.

-De-Stress in a Hurry
+16 Ways to De-Stress